opensafely/documentation/docs/requesting-file-release.md

     - transcribing (e.g., to paper or email)
     - using screen sharing software or any recording device/software

+### Create a folder for outputs

 First, create one folder in your workspace called `release` (if you have previously made a release, we suggest appending the date to the new folder name to distinguish it) and copy from your `output` folder to this `release` folder the data files that require review.
 The number of study outputs requested for review must be kept to a minimum and include only the results you absolutely need to export from the secure server.

+### Complete a output review request form

 When you are ready to request a release of your aggregated results please [complete this form](/documents/OpenSAFELY_Output_Review_Form_ADD_WORKSPACE_NAME_ADD_DATE.docx), renaming the form to replace the placeholders with your workspace name and the date.

 !!! note
     Each data release entails substantial review work.
 To retain rapid turnaround times, external data releases should typically only be of results for final submission to a journal or public notebook; or a small number of necessary releases for discussion with external collaborators.

+#### Context requirements

-<a id="context-requirements"></a>For each output wishing to be released you will need to provide a clear contextual description including:
+For each output wishing to be released you will need to provide a clear contextual description including:

 1. The file path for each output
 2. Variable descriptions